Rhyno: Politics

 Gerin announced on March 4, 2016, that he would run for the Michigan House of Representatives, running for the 15th District seat, which encompasses his hometown of Dearborn.
 He said he was a Republican and had the approval of Vince McMahon, whose wife, former WWE CEO Linda McMahon, had run in Connecticut for a United States Senate seat.
-Incumbent George Darany, a Democratic state representative, cannot run for reelection due to term limits.
+Incumbent George Darany, a Democratic state representative, was not eligible to run for reelection due to term limits.
 On August 2, 2016, it was reported that Gerin had won the Republican primary and would face Democratic primary winner Abdullah Hammoud in November's general election.
 Gerin was defeated by Hammoud in the election, 21,739 to 13,452, a margin of 8,297 votes.

 On March 31, 2020, Gerin announced his run for Monroe Township Board of Trustee for Monroe Township, Michigan.